grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 ## Dependencies

 Set up Jaeger deployment to collect and store traces from Grafana Mimir.
-A deployment includes either the Jaeger all-in-one binary, or else a distributed system of agents, collectors, and queriers.
+A deployment includes either the Jaeger all-in-one binary, or a distributed system of agents, collectors, and queriers.
 If you are running on Kubernetes, [Jaeger Kubernetes](https://github.com/jaegertracing/jaeger-kubernetes) is an excellent resource.